aniketrai8/Spring_SpringBoot/README.md

       > <b> <ins>Entities</ins> </b>
        - Entities are to ORM like class and objects are too Java, the ORM carries out the transformation of these entitites into DataBase tables, they provide a smooth communication between the application and the Database underneath.
+       - Maps Java Objects <-> database tables

+  ## JPA
+  - Java Persistence API is a Java Specification for ORM.
+It does not implement ORM Itself but its just a contract,
+  - JPA is the API/Specification that defines how the ORM should work in JAVA, ORM is the Technique that helps to map objects to tables and automates DB Operations.
+  - Defines Standard annotations, interfaces and rules for ORM.
+  - Spring JPA is a layer built on top of JPA, works with JPA Providers like Hibernate in the background.
+  -